 A concentrated study of British, American, and European drama with emphasis on critical reading and analysis of major works.
 Topics have included "Self Against Society on the Continental Stage" and "Contemporary British Drama."
-Prerequisite: ENGL 1000/ENGL 1010-ENGL 1020 or ENGL 1023H-ENGL 2011H (3)
+Prerequisite(s): Advanced Composition & Rhetoric (core curriculum component) (3)